 At bedtime, as you clamber up on the four-poster bed in your princely room and draw the curtains around each corner, you’d be forgiven for feeling a little like you’re tucking in and going to sleep 500 odd years ago.**** And if it’s a dark and stormy night out, beware: they say a ghost is known to haunt these parts in bad weather.

 True or not, supernatural or not, it’s not the only ‘ghost’ the building holds.
-Partisan, pilgrim, prince or perfume maker — roaming around the castle and considering the many people from all walks of life who’ve set foot here over its 1000-year-or-so history is both evocative and vaguely mind-boggling.
+Partisan, pilgrim, prince or perfume maker — roaming around the castle and considering the many people from all walks of life who’ve set foot here before you over its 1000-year-or-so history is vaguely mind-boggling.

 But back down the narrow streets of Nerola you go, taking one last wistful look at the fortress you just left behind.
 Maybe promising to return someday.
 After all, from the knight’s to the friar’s, you’ve still got all the other rooms — other long-gone lives — to try out for yourself.